Judge Fernando M. Olguin -- United States District Court, Central District of California

 Oral Argument

-If the court deems a matter appropriate for decision without oral argument, court will notify parties in advance (Local Rule 7-15).
-Court strongly encourages parties to permit less experienced lawyers to actively participate.
-Counsel shall provide CRD with names of less experienced attorneys arguing at least 10 calendar days before the proceeding.
+§IV.A.8.
+Oral Argument.
+If the court deems a matter appropriate for decision without oral argument, the court will notify the parties in advance.
+See Local Rule 7-15.
+The court strongly encourages parties to permit less experienced lawyers to actively participate in the proceedings by presenting argument at motion hearings or examining witnesses at trial.
+Counsel shall provide the CRD with the names of the less experienced attorneys that will be arguing motions or examining witnesses at least ten (10) calendar days before the court proceeding. [olguin-fernando | oral_argument_default]

 Remote Appearances

-Telephonic appearances for hearings in court are not permitted.
-In some instances, the court will set telephonic hearings on its own motion via court order.
+JPS §5: Telephonic Appearances: Telephonic appearances for hearings in court are not permitted.
+In some instances, the court will set telephonic hearings and will do so on its own motion via court order. [olguin-fernando | remote_appearances]

 chevron_right